-While the low-carb keto diet is a great fit for the right type of person, many people will still experience great results when eating a modified keto diet that is a bit higher in carbs, or “keto-cycling” or “carb-cycling” in which they boost carb intake on certain days of the week.
+While the low-carb keto diet is a great fit for the right type of person, many people still experience great results when eating a modified keto diet that is a bit higher in carbs.
+This is called “keto-cycling” or “carb-cycling” in which people boost carb intake on certain days of the week.

 Compared to high-protein diets, the ketogenic diet is considered “moderate protein.”
-It’s important not to over-consume protein on the keto diet because this can interfere with your ability to produce ketone bodies for energy and to enter nutritional ketosis.
+It’s important not to overconsume protein on the keto diet because this can interfere with your ability to produce ketone bodies for energy and enter nutritional ketosis.

 Low-Fat, Low-Carb Diet

 Many people think that you need to follow a low-carb, low-fat diet to lose weight and improve your health.
 However, this couldn’t be further from the truth.

 In fact, although dietary fat is often associated with body fat, filling up on healthy fats can actually be incredibly beneficial for overall health.

 Monounsaturated fats from foods like olive oil, in particular, have been linked to reductions in body weight, blood sugar levels, triglycerides and blood pressure.
 Meanwhile, polyunsaturated fats found in ingredients like nuts, seeds and fish may help improve several aspects of heart health.